 This time we decided to try a couple of appetizers too.
 One of the things we got was this awesome Spiced Ethiopian Cottage Cheese served with sauteed collard greens.
 It was called Ayib Begomen.

-Ayib means cheese, and gomen means collard greens.
+Ayib means cheese, and gomen means collard greens (based on my googling).
 I absolutely loved this appetizer.

 It was different than the other Ethiopian food we had, and as we were eating it, it occurred to me that I can totally make this at home!
 That's one of my favorite things about cooking - trying something new and having that light bulb go off in my head when I realize I can make this for myself anytime!